Shanling M5s Flagship DAP Full Specifications Revealed! – Features Dual AKM AK4493EQ DAC

 Shanling M5s Flagship DAP Specifications

 Okay, let’s start from the top.
-The Shanling M5s features two AKM AK4497EQ DAC chip in a fully balanced audio circuit.
-The two AKM AK4497EQ DAC chips are paired with 2x OPA1612 + 2x AD8397; and Shanling incorporated a copper shielding of the audio circuit.
-If you want to learn more about the AK4497EQ DAC chip, below is a description from AKM:
+The Shanling M5s features two AKM AK4493EQ DAC chip in a fully balanced audio circuit.
+The two AKM AK4493EQ DAC chips are paired with 2x OPA1612 + 2x AD8397; and Shanling incorporated a copper shielding of the audio circuit.
+If you want to learn more about the AK4493EQ DAC chip, below is a description from AKM:

-Not only circuit designing but also the LSI manufacturing process was newly developed at AKM exclusively for AKM’s audio devices.
-The AK4497 is the first device to utilize this process in AKMs foundry.
-32-bit processing is integrated for the IRD (Impulse Response Designed) Filter, reproducing a detailed and natural signal wave.
-A low-dispersion short delay filter was newly added to the other five filters found in our previous generation device.
-So, six different digital filter types are selectable according to the user audio and system preferences.
+● Not only the circuit design, but also the LSI manufacturing process was developed at AKM exclusively for AKM’s audio devices.
+The AK4493EQ adopts this process, improving low frequency noise performance and electric margin.
+32-bit processing is integrated for the IRD, (Impulse Response Designed), filter, reproducing a detailed and natural signal wave.
+A harmonic sound filter was newly added to the existing five filters found in our previous generation device.
+So, six different digital filter types are selectable according to the user’s audio and system preferences.

-Low-distortion technology achieves industry’s best performance of -116dB THD+N DAC with 128dB S/N characteristic.
-The AK4497 has the best performance among AKM’s D/A converters.
-In addition, OSRD (Over Sampling Ratio Doubler) technology greatly reduces out of band noise.
+Low-distortion technology achieves -113dB THD+N DAC with a 123dB* S/N characteristic.
+The AK4493EQ has higher performance than the AK4490EQ.
+In addition, OSRD, (Over Sampling Ratio Doubler), technology greatly reduces out of band noise.

 ● Supporting High Resolution Data

-The first in the industry, a 22.4MHz DSD input is supported.
-The digital input supports up to 768 kHz PCM and 22.4 MHz DSD (Direct Stream Digital), recreating high-resolution sound that is as close as possible to the original acoustic source.
+An industry first, a 22.4MHz DSD input is now supported.
+The digital input supports up to 768 kHz PCM and 22.4 MHz DSD, (Direct Stream Digital), recreating high-resolution sound that is as close as possible to the original acoustic source.

-By the way, Cayin’s N8 flagship DAP will also feature two AK4497EQ DAC chips.
-And oh!
-Astell&Kern’s A&ultima SP1000 DAP also uses two AK4497EQ DAC chips.
+Cayin’s N8 flagship DAP features two AK4497EQ DAC chips, which is higher than the AK4493EQ.
+The Astell&Kern’s A&ultima SP1000 DAP also uses two AK4497EQ DAC chips.
 But this doesn’t mean that these DAP will sound the same.
-They won’t, but it’s good to know that Shanling is using a very good DAC chip used in top of the line digital audio players.
+They won’t, but it’s good to know that Shanling is using a very good DAC chip, just a step below from the higher end AK4497.

 The Shanling M5s supports hi resolution audio format from lossy format to 32bit/768Khz files and up to DSD256.
 It will features an MTouch System 2.0, which is a different user interface from the M3s.
 It features a 3.2-inch display and (finally) it’s a touch display.
 Notice that the volume knob is slightly recessed and that’s definitely an improvement from the volume knob on the M3s.
 The M5s measures 117mm x 59mm x 16mm and weighs around 178g.